Wednesday, January 06, 2021

 • From a neurologist

-• Self-diagnosed and confirmed by professionals
+• Self-diagnosed/identified and later confirmed by professionals (not always)

 Since hyperlexia is not an official diagnosis, you will likely not receive a "diagnosis" on paper.
 However, many professionals will either introduce you to the label of hyperlexia or will confirm your suspicions.

-However, had I been aware of hyperlexia when J was a toddler, I am positive that I would have self-diagnosed him with it and then raised my suspicions with professionals to confirm the "diagnosis."
-Many parents seem to find themselves in this position.
-They learn about hyperlexia, have a major aha moment, and push professionals to confirm their suspicions.
+I think that, had I been aware of hyperlexia when J was a toddler, I am positive that I would have self-identified him with it and then raised my suspicions with professionals to confirm the "diagnosis."

-To me, you know when your child has hyperlexia when you see pictures and videos of other kids with hyperlexia acting exactly like your child.
 I know that when I finally googled hyperlexia and watched some videos, looked at photos, and read about hyperlexia that I had finally found what J had.
-It was so clear that he was hyperlexic!
+It was 100% clear that he was hyperlexic!

 What you need to know about the hyperlexia "diagnosis" and getting your child identified as hyperlexic